ROCm/hipCaffe/README.md

-# HIP backend Implementation for Caffe #
+# HIP Port of Caffe #

 ## Introduction ##

-This repository hosts the HIP backend implementation project for  [Caffe](https://github.com/BVLC/caffe).
-To know what HIP is please refer [here](https://github.com/GPUOpen-ProfessionalCompute-Tools/HIP).
-Caffe framework currently has a CUDA backend support targeting NVidia devices.
-The goal of this project is to develop  HIP based codes targeting modern AMD devices.
-This project mainly targets the linux platform
+This repository hosts the HIP port of [Caffe](https://github.com/BVLC/caffe).
+For details on HIP, please refer [here](https://github.com/GPUOpen-ProfessionalCompute-Tools/HIP).
+This HIP-ported framework is able to target both AMD ROCm and Nvidia CUDA devices from the same source code.
+Hardware-specific optimized library calls are also supported within this codebase.

 ## Prerequisites ##